sbaack/iso-freeze/README.md

 ### Sync

-You can also sync your current environment with the output of `pip install --report` with the `--sync/-s` flag:
+With the `--sync/-s` flag, `iso-freeze` syncs your current environment with the output of `pip install --report`:

 ```bash
 iso-freeze pyproject.toml -d dev --sync
 ```

-This will remove any packages that are not dependencies of `dev` and install/update all your packages to match the exact versions provided in the `pip install --report` output.
+This will remove any packages that are not dependencies of `dev`, install missing packages and update existing packages to match the exact versions provided in the `pip install --report` output.

 **Warning**: Be careful when combining the `--sync` and `--python` options.
 For example: